awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

   may be executing whilst a job is running.
-* `DeletionTasksMaxNumber`: Increasing the number of concurrent tasks that should consume messages from the object queue will decrease the total time spent performing the Find phase.
+* `DeletionTasksMaxNumber`: Increasing the number of concurrent tasks that should consume messages from the object queue will decrease the total time spent performing the Forget phase.
 * `QueryExecutionWaitSeconds`: Decreasing this value will decrease the length of time between each check to see whether a query has completed.
 You should aim to set this to the "ceiling function" of your average query time.
 For